 Journalism today revolves around digital communication, making it a natural fit with online study.

-Australian universities offer fully online degrees in journalism, usually in the form of a major in arts or communications.
+Australian universities offer fully online degrees in journalism, usually in the form of a major within an arts or communications program.

 - Distance education courses develop reporting, editing and production skills in print, radio, television and online formats.

 - They prepare you for diverse roles using current media technologies to communicate to large audiences.